MyIntervals/PHP-CSS-Parser/README.md

 `RuleSet` is a container for individual rules.
 The most common form of a rule set is one constrained by a selector.
 The following concrete subtypes exist:

-* `AtRule` – for generic at-rules which do not match the ones specifically mentioned like @import, @charset or @media.
+* `AtRuleSet` – for generic at-rules which do not match the ones specifically mentioned like @import, @charset or @media.
 A common example for this is @font-face.
 * `DeclarationBlock` – a RuleSet constrained by a `Selector`; contains an array of selector objects (comma-separated in the CSS) as well as the rules to be applied to the matching elements.

 Note: A `CSSList` can contain other `CSSList`s (and `Import`s as well as a `Charset`) while a `RuleSet` can only contain `Rule`s.